birdwyx/phpgo/README.md

 ```
 #service php-fpm reload
 ```
 The reason to do that is for you to obtain the capability that allows the swithing of execution to another go routine while a go routine is I/O blocked, the LD_PRELOAD=liblibgo.so does the trick.
-For more information, see the dedicate section below that describe the details of what libgo has done for this capability, why the LD_PRELOAD is needed and how it functions.
+For more information, see the dedicate section below that describes the details of what libgo has done for this capability, why the LD_PRELOAD is needed and how it functions.

 ### Setup your go scheduler
 A typical way to setup the go scheduler is to add the Scheduler::join() into the index.php